square/svelte-store/README.md

 <input bind:value={$userName}>
 ```

 If data isn't already in storage, it may need to be fetched asynchronously.
 In this case we can pass a Loadable store to our persisted store in place of an initial value.
 Doing so will load the Loadable store if no storage item is found and then synchronize the persisted store and storage with the loaded value.
-We can also declare the persisted store to be reloadable, in which case a call to `reload()` will attempt to reload the provided Loadable store and persist the new data to storage.
+We can also declare the persisted store to be reloadable, in which case a call to `.reload()` will attempt to reload the parent Loadable store and persist the new data to storage.

 *Persisting remote data is simple...*